ubc-dri/dri-needs-assessment/library.md

 On the Vancouver campus, DRI activities in the realms of RDM, and tools for data visualization, statistical analysis, geospatial inquiries, and text analysis are supported by the Research Commons.
 On the Okanagan campus, the Centre for Scholarly Communication brings together expertise from the Library, Research Computing, and the Office of Research Services as a single portal to facilitate researcher access to training and support across the full scope of DRI activities queried in the DRI Needs Assessment survey.

+UBC Library funds and supports three data repositories: UBC Dataverse, FDRD, and Dryad.
+UBC Dataverse Collection is our preferred repository with full curational support and a basic digital preservation pipeline.
+Moreover, the Library has been supporting the campus with Data Management Plans (DMPs) software – DMP Assistant since 2015.

 <div id = "top-wrapper"><a href="#top" class="back-to-top-link">🔝</a></div>

 ## Key Findings & Recommendations